 The very first section that starts with [remi] is the main repository.
 Change the value of enabled from 0 to 1 to enable it.

-Now list out the installed repositories with command:
+Now list out the installed repositories with the command:

 Now, you’re ready to install packages.
-You can install packages using command:
+You can install packages using the command:

-Congratulation’s!
-You have successfully installed remi repository.
-Thanks for using this tutorial for installing remi repository on CentOS system.
-For additional help or useful information, we recommend you to check the official remi repository web site.
+Congratulations!
+You have successfully installed Remi repository.
+Thanks for using this tutorial for installing Remi repository on the CentOS system.
+For additional help or useful information, we recommend you to check the official Remi repository web site.